vpmattei/pokedex-app/README.md

 This app fetches Pokémon data from the PokéAPI and supports paginated scrolling, cached Pokémon lists, and smooth navigation between each Pokémon.

 ## 🚀 Features
-- 🔍 Search Pokémon by name or ID
+- 🔍 Search Pokémon by name
-- 📜 Paginated list of Pokémon
+- 📜 Paginated list of Pokémons
-- 📸 Image loading with Coil
-- 🟢 Caching to preserve Pokémon list after navigation
-- ⚡ Hilt for Dependency Injection
 - 🎨 Jetpack Compose UI with Material3

 ## 🛠️ Installation Instructions